Up to date as of October 16th, 2015.

 When common base systems are used, we don't need specialized mapper modules (and a separate system to map to) to maintain translation information and even contributed modules will be aware of the possibility of language variance and how to deal with it.
 The common base systems are also great when you need to write code against contact categories or block placements, you can use the same APIs and expect identical behavior.

 Best of all, contributed modules applying the same base systems will not stand alone, they would use best practices built in core and work automatically with translations for configuration and content.
 No need for specialized systems and glue modules!

 The extent of multilingual support for content and config

 You'll read a lot more about these details in later tidbits.
 If you don't understand these, that is normal, just wanted to give a quick summary and heads up for what is coming.

 The configuration system has full support for multilingual override values, so all elements stored in configuration may have language variants.
 There is also a contextual access system for configuration, so you can load values with specific language overrides, etc. These overrides are stored with the configuration and are fully deployment friendly as well.
 Default (shipped) configuration is translatable with the interface/software translation system.
 Such as shipped Views, content types, fields, etc. This works for all your in-house modules as well as contributed modules.
-Finally, there is a configuration translation user interface at http://drupal.org/project/config_translation that provides a translation user interface almost fully automatically for your configuration (given you provided configuration schemas).
+Finally, there is a configuration translation user interface in core that provides a translation user interface almost fully automatically for your configuration (given the developer provided configuration schemas).
 Just covering these details will take up several tidbits so hold on for the details!